Also see FAQ for Designers

 - Built-in Steam voice chat.
 If all players use Steam client.

-- Skype.
+- Skype or Zoom.
 If you play with the people you know.

 - Discord.
+Join the official Tabletopia Discord server to find players.
 Read more on using Discord with Tabletopia.

 Are all Tabletopia games in English or there are also other languages?

-The interface is in English and German.
+The interface is in English.
 We plan on making other languages available later.

-The languages of the games depend on the materials provided by the publishers.
-Many games are in English at the moment but later we plan on requesting graphic files for all languages the game was localized to.
-Also, a lot of games in our catalog are language independent.
+The languages of the games depend on the material provided by the publishers.
+Many games are in English at the moment, though we currently support select games in French, German, Italian, and Russian.
+However, nearly 500 of the games in our catalog are language independent.

-For all questions regarding your profile, please see Managing Profile.
+For all other questions regarding your profile, please see Managing Profile.

 Playground and Games

-The default sorting for the list of games is done by Popularity in descending order, but you can change this to sorting by Name, Modified, or Recommended.
+The default sorting for the list of games is done by Recommended, but you can change this to sorting by Name, Modified, or Popularity.
 You can also sort the games by type, age, number of players, playing time, or language.
+Type includes categories such as “free”, “two-player”, “new releases”, and more.

 I am getting an error “You have reached a limit for opened game sessions”.
 What can I do?

-You have reached the limit of simultaneous open games for your plan (see more in Tabletopia Pledges and Plans).
+You have reached the limit of simultaneous open games for your plan (see more in Tabletopia Player Plans).
 You need to remove one or more opened rooms to play other games or upgrade your plan.

 Can multiple players use a single device (similar to ‘pass & play’ on a tablet)?